hm-lang/core/proposals/iterator.md

 TODO: make a choice:

-1. Force users to cast to `iterator`
+1. Force users to cast to `iterator`that is peakable and removable
 2. Define `map` on the `container` class, defering to the `iterator` approach (subclasses can create their own specialized implementation)
 3. Use a special `->` operator which searches through `to` classes